Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/how-much-is-too-much.md

 ## How much is too much?

 In most of the cases ClickHouse® don't have any hard limits.
-But obsiously there there are some practical limitation / barriers for different things - often they are caused by some system / network / filesystem limitation.
+But obviously there there are some practical limitation / barriers for different things - often they are caused by some system / network / filesystem limitation.

 So after reaching some limits you can get different kind of problems, usually it never a failures / errors, but different kinds of degradations (slower queries / high cpu/memory usage, extra load on the network / zookeeper etc).